mate-academy/js_style-to-object/readme.md

 Carnivore has a `bite` method, which takes a herbivore object and decreases the object's health by 50.
 The method does not work if it is another сarnivore, or the herbivore is currently hiding.

 `Herbivore` and `Сarnivore` should extend an `Animal` class.
-Instances of `Herbivore` and `Carnivore` should increase static `Animal.herbivoresCount` and `Animal.carnivoresCount` counters at initialization.

 All alive animals should be in the static `Animal.alive` array.
 If the health of the animal reaches 0, the beast dies and it should be removed from the static array `Animals.alive`.